-Which interpretation do you find more convincing about opposition to Hitler?
+Which interpretation do you find more convincing about the unpopularity of the Tsar?

-Explain your answer using Interpretations~A and B and your contextual knowledge.
+Explain your answer using Interpretations A and B and your contextual knowledge.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.